Add an exotic flair to your garden. The purple passion vine is one of my all-time favorite plants. It is easy to grow passion vines in Phoenix.

 Provide a light support such as wire, twine or chain link fence for the tendrils to reach out and cling to.
 Or give it a trellis, arbor or pole for the vine to climb.

-The best time to find these at the nursery is the end of May beginning of June
+In Phoenix, the best time to find these at the nursery is the end of May beginning of June

 Does Passiflora prefer sun or shade?